 AB 52 was approved by Governor Brown on September 25, 2014.
 The act amended PRC section 5097.94, and added PRC sections 21073, 21074, 21080.3.1, 21080.3.2, 21082.3, 21083.09, 21084.2, and 21084.3.
-AB 52 applies specifically to projects for which an NOP or a notice of intent to adopt a negative declaration or mitigated negative declaration (MND) is filed.
+AB 52 applies specifically to projects for which a NOP or a Notice of Intent to Adopt a Negative Declaration or Mitigated Negative Declaration (MND) is filed.

-The primary intent of AB 52 is to include California Native American Tribes early in the environmental review process and to establish a new category of resources related to Native Americans, known as Tribal cultural resources, that require consideration under CEQA.
+The primary intent of AB 52 is to include California Native American Tribes early in the environmental review process and to establish a new category of resources related to Native

+Americans, known as Tribal cultural resources, that require consideration under CEQA.
 PRC section 21074(a)(1) and (2) defines Tribal cultural resources as "sites, features, places, cultural landscapes, sacred places, and objects with cultural value to a California Native American [T]ribe" that are either included or determined to be eligible for inclusion in the California Register or included in a local register of historical resources, or a resource that is determined to be a Tribal cultural resource by a lead agency, in its discretion and supported by substantial evidence.
-On July 30, 2016, the California Natural Resources Agency adopted the final text for Tribal cultural resources update to CEQA Guidelines Appendix G, which was approved by the Office of Administrative Law on September 27, 2016.
+On July 30, 2016, the California Natural Resources Agency adopted the final text for Tribal cultural resources update to Appendix G of the CEQA Guidelines, which was approved by the Office of Administrative Law on September 27, 2016.